-So remember the tips I shared with you about running?!
-Number 1 being to have the right footwear for running?! …well it’s just as important to have the right shoes for training… And they should most definitely not be the same shoe!
+Back in the day, when I started coaching group sessions it became even more apparent how important having the right shoes for training was.
+It’s just as important to have the right shoes for running… and they ideally shouldn’t be the same shoe.
 The reason being that specialist moves need specialist shoes.

 When you run, you move in just a forward motion.
 Therefore, running shoes are built with support for that plane of movement.
 They then have cushioning to allow for shock absorption as well as thicker heels and midsoles.

-The sole should also have a slight curvature to aid your toe off when running and help speed you up a tad bit!
+The sole should also have a slight curvature to aid your toe off when running which helps to propel you and increase your speed.
 The only flexibility needed in a running shoe is through the toe area.

 A training shoe is designed with all these things in mind including flexibility, lateral support and cushioning.
 You want your training shoe to allow you to stay agile whilst absorbing shock and providing support.